dyordsabuzo/my-profile/README.md

+# How this was built

+1. Created using astro
+2. Install react `bunx astro add react`

 # Astro Resume Theme

 Astro Resume Theme is a fully customizable and responsive template, built to help you create a beautiful online resume or portfolio with ease.
 It is powered by Astro and styled using Tailwind CSS, making it fast, modern, and easy to work with.